juniorq1995/Keras-Lionfish-Image-Classifier/README.md

  I would also like to thank ImageNet for putting together an sizeable image dataset of Lionfish and other species in the Caribbean Sea.

-Thhere are mutliple programs I have used to classify images of the invasive linofish species.
+There are mutliple programs I have used to classify images of the invasive linofish species.
 The first one is in the folder "first_run".
 The final perceptron weights are saved in a .H5 file so they can be used later.
 You will need to install keras to run this program on a dataset of your own choosing.
-See https://keras.io/#installation for more info no how to etup your computer to run keras.
+See https://keras.io/#installation for more info on how to setup your computer to run keras.